Robert Badinter: Ministerial mandate (1981–1986)

 In 1981, François Mitterrand, a self-professed opponent of the death penalty, was elected president and Badinter was appointed as Minister of Justice.
 Among his first actions was to introduce a bill to Parliament proposing the abolition of the death penalty for all crimes, both civilian and military.
 The bill was passed by the Senate after heated debate on 30 September 1981.
 On 9 October the law was officially enacted, ending capital punishment in France.

-During his mandate, he also helped abolish "juridictions d'exception ("special courts"), such as the Cour de Sûreté de l'État ("State Security Court") and the military courts, and improved the rights of victims of crime.
+During his mandate, he also helped abolish "juridictions d'exception ("special courts"), such as the Cour de Sûreté de l'État ("State Security Court") and the military courts, worked to make conditions in French prisons more humane, and improved the rights of victims of crime.
+Badinter also played a key role in equalizing France’s age of consent for gay sex, which previously had been set at 21 years (as opposed to 15 for heterosexual sex.)

+During the trial of Nazi war criminal Klaus Barbie, whose crimes included authorizing the deportation of thousands of Jews—including Badinter’s father, Simon—to extermination camps, Badinter insisted that Barbie be housed at the Montluc prison, where Barbie himself had ordered the torture and killing of detainees.
+Barbie had previously been sentenced to death in absentia, but the abolition of the death penalty in France meant that he received a life sentence instead, which Badinter approved of, describing the sentence as “a true victory for civilization.”

 He remained a minister until February 1986.